MolBIFFM/diana/README.md

 The function used to combine edge confidence scores from in IntAct, MINT and STRING, and, lacking of corresponding score, 1.0 for all interactions from BioGRID, CORUM and Reactome.
 The combined score is used as edge weight in community detection.
-By default any edge receives a score of 1.0, corresponding to an unweighted network.
+By default, `null`, any edge receives a score of 1.0, corresponding to an unweighted network.
 Available settings are `null`, `"mean"`, `"median"`, `"max"`, `"min"`, `"sum"`, and `"number"`, the number of queried databases supporting the protein-protein interaction.

 ```json
 [